 Dye penetrant inspection is designed to aid the visual inspection of surface breaking flaws such as cracks, porosity, seams and other surface discontinuities.
 This involves first cleaning the item to remove any excess contaminants from the part surface which may mask any surface breaking discontinuities.
 It can be applied to both ferrous and non-ferrous materials and all non-porous materials (metals, plastics or ceramics).

 Magnetic particle inspection is a surface inspection method used to aid the visual inspection of ferrous parts for surface breaking discontinuities.
-This involves first cleaning the part by to remove any excess contaminants from the part surface which may mask any surface breaking discontinuities or interfere with the migration of magnetic particles during the test.
+This involves first cleaning the part to remove any excess contaminants from the part surface which may mask any surface breaking discontinuities or interfere with the migration of magnetic particles during the test.
 This type of inspection is widely used as it can give an immediate indication of defects and discontinuities.

 An ultrasonic transducer pulses sound into the inspection part at a given angle.
 Any discontinuities perpendicular to the inspection beam reflect the sound back to the transducer and form a response.
-Using multiple probes of differing angles, the technician can size the internal discontinuity, classify it and plot its location within the inspection material to determine its compliance or inform production were to conduct the repair.
+Using multiple probes of differing angles, the technician can size the internal discontinuity, classify it, and plot its location within the inspection material to determine its compliance or inform production where to conduct the repair.

 Ultrasonic thickness testing uses high-frequency sound to measure a material thickness with the use of specialist equipment and probes.
 Ultrasonic thickness inspection works by pulsing sound into the test part and “listening” for the echo response.
 The thickness is determined using the time taken for the sound to travel through the part as well as the known velocity of sound in the inspection material.

 Copper sulphate (CuS04) Inspection is a chemical spot test used by QMS technicians to identify the presence of non-ferrous coatings on a ferrous substrate i.e. nickel plating on carbon steel.

 Radiographic Testing uses either x-rays or gamma rays to examine the internal structure of manufactured components identifying any flaws or defects.
 Profile radiography can be performed to detect the presence of corrosion under insulation (CUI) and remaining wall thickness on thin wall piping.